 What did you think of the show?

 This is the page where we would like you to tell us about your theatre experiences.
 Please do say if you enjoyed a show, or even if you didn’t – your feedback is important to us.
-It’s simple, we only have this one page for you to add your comments to so whichever show you have visited please tell us your thoughts below.
+It’s simple, we only have this one page for you to add your comments, so whichever show you have visited please tell us your thoughts below.

 PLEASE GIVE THE TITLE OF THE SHOW AT THE START OF YOUR COMMENT.
 All comments will remain for a while before having to be deleted to make room for more.
+A limited number of comments appear per page – to read older comments click on Older Comments, then back to Previous Comments.

-Go to the Leave A Reply box at foot of page, even if you are starting a new subject….write your comments, then below add your Name and Email Address, ignore Website, and then click on Post Comment.
-The latest comment will appear first.
-Give it a try, it’s easy once you begin.
+Go to the Leave A Reply box at foot of page, even if you are starting a new subject….write your comments, then click on the blue envelope symbol (you can ignore Website and Login), add your Name and then click on Reply.
+Your comment will only appear after you refresh the page.

 LikeLike